cogment/cogment-doc/src/cogment/cogment-api-reference/python.md

 Parameters:

 - `action`: *protobuf class instance* - An instance of the action space class specified in the corresponding section `actor_classes:action:space` of the `cogment.yaml` file.
+Can be `None`.

 Return: None